South Bay Cities ADU Calculator

 Please visit the ADU Calculator here: https://southbaycities.aducalculator.org/

-SBCCOG thanks early funders and supporters of the ADU Calculator including the Chan Zuckerberg Initiative DAF, San Mateo County, The Association of Bay Area Governments, Napa Valley Community Foundation, Community Foundation Sonoma County, an advised fund of the Silicon Valley Community Foundation, and others.
+The South Bay Cities Council of Governments (SBCCOG) thanks early funders and supporters of the ADU Calculator including the Chan Zuckerberg Initiative DAF, San Mateo County, The Association of Bay Area Governments, Napa Valley Community Foundation, Community Foundation Sonoma County, an advised fund of the Silicon Valley Community Foundation, and others.

 Regional Early Action Planning (REAP)

-SBCCOG received funding for four projects through Regional Early Action Planning (REAP) grants from the California Department of Housing and Community Development (HCD) and administered through the Southern California Association of Governments (SCAG).
+The SBCCOG received funding for four projects through Regional Early Action Planning (REAP) grants from the California Department of Housing and Community Development (HCD) and administered through the Southern California Association of Governments (SCAG).
 REAP supports planning to accelerate housing production through implementable actions that will increase housing supply to meet the 6th cycle Regional Housing Needs Assessment (RHNA).
 Below is a brief summary of each REAP project.

 Commercial Redevelopment into Housing

-Housing Education Program
+Housing Education Forums

-Workshops and online resources to encourage informed discussions about residential density and design that support a full range of housing options in the South Bay and help decisionmakers and stakeholders understand optimal ways to meet regional housing needs.
+The SBCCOG offers workshops and online resources to encourage informed discussions about residential density and design that support a full range of housing options in the South Bay and help decisionmakers and stakeholders understand optimal ways to meet regional housing needs.

 SB 330 Residential and Protected Unit Forms

-Creation of a supplemental application form for SB 330 housing development projects to preserve residential dwellings and protected units, prevent displacement, and help South Bay cities meet their RHNA goals.
+The SBCCOG is instrumental in creation of a supplemental application form for SB 330 housing development projects to preserve residential dwellings and protected units, prevent displacement, and help South Bay cities meet their RHNA goals.